 I tried the next bedroom, which actually has a bed, but would be of little use to a guest because it is also covered in stacks.
-There were books, watercolors, sketch pads, and journals, products from my creative endeavors.
-I felt a bit clearer about the purpose of this room, so I lingered long enough to begin clearing the bed for potential company by skimming papers and remembering when I wrote them or why.
-Then I took several of them into the sunroom to set next to the computer.
+There were books, watercolors, sketch pads, and journals - products from my creative endeavors.
+I understood the purpose of this room better, so I lingered long enough to begin clearing the bed for potential company by skimming papers and remembering when I wrote them or why.
+I took several of them into the sunroom to set next to the computer.

 I was not exactly sure what my plan was for these writings; they just needed to be near the computer.